 Parent Mediation Program

 With federal funding through the MA Department of Revenue Child Support Enforcement Division since 2008, MOPC has been operating the Parent Mediation Program to resolve child access, visitation and parenting plan disputes for families in Massachusetts.
 The goal of the program is to increase parenting time for children in families where the parents are no longer together and wish to co-parent, and to promote cooperative parenting and increased understanding of children’s needs and interests.
-The program is administered by MOPC in partnership with six community mediation centers across the state.
+The program is administered by MOPC in partnership with five community mediation centers across the state.

 Mediation allows people the opportunity to discuss how best to arrange their ongoing co-parenting arrangement.
 Children whose parents no longer are together generally fare best when they have ongoing involvement from both parents.
 Establishing a parenting time schedule is an area where parents often experience conflict, as it has to fit the needs of the children and both parents.
 Children's needs change as they grow older.
 Parents' circumstances change too over time, and they may need help putting workable plans together.
 Children adjust more easily to change (in routines) if their parents work together to develop healthy ways of communicating, resolving problems, and reducing conflict.